 Reporting Criminal Activity and Sex Offenses

-Any individual who has witnessed or been the victim of criminal activity, including sex offenses, should immediately report the incident to the director of operations, school resource officer and/or local law enforcement (911).
+Any individual who has witnessed or been the victim of criminal activity, including sex offenses, should immediately report the incident to the Program Director of Public Safety, a school resource officer, and/or local law enforcement (911).
 This will increase safety and allow for critical evidence to be preserved.
 Any member of the technology center’s administrative team will help students report sex offenses to law enforcement upon the student’s request.

 Sex offenses should also be promptly reported to the technology center’s Title IX Coordinator so the technology center can conduct an appropriate investigation and take the necessary remedial actions.
 Reports can be made to: